PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-10-26-starter-theme-news-2.markdown

-## Minimal css for dev
+## Minimal CSS for developers

-We decided from the very beginning that the StarterTheme will ship with no CSS at all.
+We decided from that the StarterTheme will ship with no CSS at all.

-As we were developing the theme we needed some styles, at least to understand what we're looking when testing.
+As we were developing various section of the theme, we needed some styles, at least to understand what we were looking at when testing.
-It also helps us improving the markup.
+It also helps us improve the markup.

-All styles are inside a `_dev` folder, this folder will be removed from the *"release package"*.
+Those styles are only here to help developers get a better view of their work-in-progress.
+They are are inside the `_dev` folder, which will be removed from the *"release package"*.

 ## The product page

 The product page has been fully reworked.
-It's now split into multiple _partials_ and all the logic in the templates have been removed!
+It's now split into multiple _partials_ (bits of code that can be reused), and all the logic in the templates has been removed!

-We introduced a ProductPresenter that prepare a `$product` array for the template.
-The product will be consistent throought all the pages (product page, home page, category page, etc).
-Do you remember all the issues with product page like [this](http://forge.prestashop.com/browse/PSCSX-2359) or [this](http://forge.prestashop.com/browse/PSCSX-3607)? **It's all over**.
+We introduced a ProductPresenter object that prepares a `$product` array for the template.
+The product will be consistent through all the pages (product page, home page, category page, etc.).

+Do you remember all the issues with the product page we used to have, such as [this](http://forge.prestashop.com/browse/PSCSX-2359) or [this](http://forge.prestashop.com/browse/PSCSX-3607)? **It's all over**.

-Here is an nice example for you.
+Here is a nice example for you.

 ### Before